 Then you got this other idiot that's telling everybody it's safe, it's safe.

-It's so we're in the middle of COVID, and he's telling New York City it's safe, just like the dopey mayor de Blasio.
+It's a we're in the middle of COVID and he's telling New York City it's safe, just like the dopey mayor de Blasio.

-Anyway, and de Blasio's now claiming ignorance about what this guy said.
+Anyway, and de Blasio is now claiming ignorance about what this guy said.

-The New York police department that many of these officers were capturing uh COVID-19.
+The New York Police Department that many of these officers were catching COVID-19.

 They ask for more masks.